SuperOfficeDocs/superoffice-docs/user-guide/en/admin/requests/email/listfilters.editfacebookapplication.md

 2. Go to [https://developers.facebook.com][1].
 3. Click **Register** and follow the instructions.

-Firstly, you need to set up an application on Facebook in cooperation with the user or owner of the page you want to receive messages from.
-To do this:
+Firstly, you need to set up an application on Facebook in cooperation with the user or owner of the page you want to receive messages from. [!include[To do this](../../../includes/to-do-this.md)]

 1. Open a browser and log in to Facebook.
 2. Go to <https://developers.facebook.com>.